FriedOrange/MatrixSans/README.md

 - Improved appearance of various glyphs in Video style
 - Added media control symbols ⏏︎ ⏩︎ ⏪︎ ▶︎ ⏸︎ ⏹︎ ⏺︎
 - Added alternate glyphs for 6 and 9, accessed by `ss01` OpenType feature (swapped with normal glyphs in Video style)
+- Fixed a visual glitch with the combining hook above glyph ◌̉

 #### 9 December 2024 - Version 1.200